Mastercard/xmlsignverify-core-java/docs/MessageVerificationFlow.md

 * URI="#Id" in reference node for KeyInfo node

-The org.apache.xml.security.signature.XMLSignature implementation doesn't have the required resolvers for reference nodes with URI="" and no URI attribute, so the appropriate resolvers have been added.
+The org.apache.xml.security.signature.XMLSignature implementation used by this library doesn't have the required resolvers for reference nodes with URI="" and no URI attribute, so the resolvers `XmlSignBAHResolver`, `XmlSignDocumentResolver` have been added.

 **Step 4: Process the message**